benmoran56/esper/docs/index.rst

 Events
 ------
-**esper** provides basic functionality for dispatching and handling events.
-Minimal error checking is done.
-It's left up to the user to ensure that events and handlers are dispatched and received with the correct number of arguments.
+For convenience, **esper** includes functionality for dispatching and handling events.
+This is limited in scope, but should be robust enough for most general use cases.

 .. autofunction:: esper.dispatch_event
 .. autofunction:: esper.set_handler